aaguy-hue/webserver67/README.md

 ## Current Capabilities
 - Serve static files over HTTP
+  - Can serve many common filetypes used on the web
 - Directory browsing
 - Receives HTTP requests
 - Prepares a response